bitscooplabs/provider-maps/README.md

 ## Troubleshooting / Issues:

-If you have any issues using BitScoop API Toolbox, please use our [Support page](https://bitscoop.com/support).
+If you have any issues using BitScoop Platform, please use our [Support page](https://bitscoop.com/support).

 Please note that theses are not guaranteed to be correct.
 If you find any issues with a, feel free to make corrections in the map(s) you create from that, email BitScoop about the problem you are encountering, or create a ticket on our GitHub repository.